-Animation is often labelled as the children’s genre and it’s often overlooked how visually beautiful these movies are.
-These are our picks for the Top 10 most visually stunning animated movies, new and old, big studios and small.
+Animated movies are often labelled as belonging to the children’s genre and it’s often overlooked how visually beautiful these movies are.
+These are our picks for the Top 10 most beautiful animated movies: new and old, big studios and small.

 My Neighbour Totoro